An Empirical Study on Challenges for LLM Application Developers: RQ3: Challenge Taxonomy Construction

 \finding{8}{ \textbf{Finding 8.} 15.4\% of the total challenges are in \emph{Non-functional Properties}, covering seven subcategories. \emph{Cost} and \emph{Rate Limitation} are the top two categories, together accounting for 44.2\% of the challenges in \emph{Non-functional Properties}.}

 \textbf{Discussion and Implication:} Challenges such as API call costs, rate limitation, and token limitation are tightly linked to the development and usage of the LLM's services.
 Developers often express concerns about the costs associated with API calls, which are influenced by the choice of model and the number of tokens used in each request.
 Similarly, rate limitations are put in place to ensure service stability, but developers need to understand these limits and manage their API call frequencies accordingly.
-Token limitations pose additional challenges, especially when developers need to handle large datasets or require extensive context in their applications.
-Therefore, the LLM provider should develop and provide tools that help developers accurately calculate and manage their token usage.
-This includes offering cost optimization strategies tailored to different models and usage scenarios.
+Token limitations pose additional challenges, especially when developers need to handle large-scale datasets or require extensive context in their applications.
+Therefore, the LLM vendors should develop and provide tools that help developers accurately calculate and manage their token usage.
+These tools should further offer cost optimization strategies~\cite{chen2023frugalgpt} tailored to different models and usage scenarios.
 Moreover, providing detailed guidelines on model selection, including trade-offs between cost and performance, will help developers make informed decisions that align with their budget constraints.